pgailinas/videoqa-representation-comparison/docs/index.md

 Rather than training a new VideoQA model from scratch, the project evaluates how retrieval-augmented evidence selection and iterative evidence refinement influence VideoQA performance when using a fixed multimodal foundation model.
 Qwen2-VL-7B serves as the common VideoQA foundation model across all experimental workflows, allowing performance differences to be attributed to retrieval and evidence-refinement strategies rather than model architecture.

-The framework processes raw videos into sampled frames, generated captions, embedding representations, and searchable vector indexes.
+The framework processes raw videos into sampled frames, clips, evidence metadata, embedding representations, and searchable vector indexes.
 Comparative experiments evaluate baseline inference, single-pass RAG, and iterative retrieval refinement workflows to measure the impact of retrieved video evidence on answer quality, reasoning accuracy, and execution latency.

 The repository provides a reproducible notebook-driven research environment using public VideoQA datasets, modular AI workflows, and configurable multimodal components suitable for research experimentation and future IEEE-style publication development.